Skip Ribbon Commands

 About the authors

-Jacqueline Tran, a fourth-year medical student at the Medical College of Wisconsin, is a member of the American Academy of Pediatrics Sections on Dermatology Subcommittee on Education and Pediatric Trainees Learning and Growth Workgroup.
+Jacqueline T. Cooper, MD, a pediatrics resident at the Medical College of Wisconsin, is a member of the American Academy of Pediatrics Sections on Dermatology Subcommittee on Education and Pediatric Trainees Learning and Growth Workgroup.

 Deepti Gupta, MD, FAAP, is a pediatric dermatologist at Seattle Children’s Hospital and an Associate Professor in the Department of Pediatrics, Division of Dermatology, at the University of Washington.
 Dr. Gupta serves on the AAP Section on Dermatology Subcommittee on Education.